matija-korman/GameOFLife/README.txt

-README - Conways GAme of Life
+README - Conways Game of Life